Rif War: Outcome

 For the final attack commencing on 8 May 1925, the French and Spanish had ranged 123,000 men, supported by 150 aircraft, against 12,000 Rifians.
 Superior manpower and technology soon resolved the course of the war in favour of France and Spain.
-The French troops pushed through from the south while the Spanish fleet and army secured Alhucemas Bay by a landing operation in September (the first amphibious landing in history where tanks and seaborne air support were used) and began attacking from the north.
-After one year of bitter resistance, Abd el-Krim, the leader of both the tribes, surrendered to French authorities, and in 1926 Spanish Morocco was finally retaken.
+The French troops pushed through from the south while the Spanish fleet and army secured Alhucemas Bay by a landing operation in September 1925 (the first amphibious landing in history where tanks and seaborne air support were used) and began attacking from the north.
+After one year of bitter resistance, Abd el-Krim, the leader of the revolt, surrendered to French authorities on May 27, 1926.
+Even following Abd el-Krim's surrender, pockets of Rif resistance still remained, and the last of them in Akhmas was occupied by Spanish forces on July 9, 1927.

 However, the unpopularity of the war in Spain and the earlier defeats of the Spanish military contributed to the instability of the Spanish government and the military coup of 1923.

 Atrocities

 Massacre of Monte Arruit

 On August 9, 1921, the Massacre of Monte Arruit occurred, in which 2,000 soldiers of the Spanish Army were killed after surrendering the Monte Arruit garrison near Al Aaroui following a 12-day siege.
 The atrocities subsequently committed by the Spanish Army of Africa were triggered by a 'compulsive spirit of revenge' of this and other massacres, and the desire to exact retribution on the rebel tribes.